zackhanni/soundslikesoma/_services/podcast-recording-studios.md

 We would love to work with you to grow your brand or ideas if you are new!
 You can <a href="https://squareup.com/appointments/buyer/widget/zkvz7h6ta6pudt/8GNV6PJ8WK7YH" target="Schedule A Tour">schedule a free consultation</a> by contacting one of the engineers.
 Or talk to us after your first podcast episode for an honest critique on what we think you should try out or improve on.

-### What's the longest running podcast you've worked on?
+### What's the longest running show you've worked on?

 Some of our clients have completed 200+ episodes.
 Some have even expanded to doing live radio shows, both in our studio and on a radio near you.
 Check out the episode demos below to hear some of the longer running shows we currently work with.